We are open to safely serve you during this time. Click Here to read more about our increased safety precautions.

 Servicing thousands of homes each year has given Service Champions technicians a trained eye for detecting problems common to Southern California air conditioning systems.
 When these problems are left unattended, they pose a greater threat later down the line that compromises the system’s performance altogether or even the health of the home.
 Equipping yourself with this basic information will help you make the right choices for your home and central air system.
+Because of this we’re sharing common misunderstandings about how your AC works.

 When homeowners leave the home for more than three to four hours at a time during peak heat periods, they oftentimes close their windows and doors which will result in no home ventilation.
 While they’re out, the indoor home temperature rises considerably.
 For example, it can be 95 degrees outside and by the time you arrive home the indoor temperature has risen to 88 degrees.